In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address two additional ways to keep our companies – and lives – on track:

 Granted, we rarely have a nice five-states-away retreat in our picture.

-But when there isn’t time for a shutdown, any change of scenery can be a big help.
+But when there isn’t time for a shutdown, any change of scenery helps.

 Find a way to take this step!